- What is cruise control?

 - How does it work and do I need it?

-How does it work?
+How does cruise control work?

 As most cars now have electronic throttle pedals (using a sensor rather than a physical link to the engine), the function is easily built into the car's engine management system.

-Do I need it?
+Do I need cruise control?

 If you do a lot of motorway miles, cruise control can really take the sting out of your right shin.
 It's not so useful on slower or busier roads where you find yourself repeatedly adjusting your speed.

 Most new cars feature cruise control, although it is often an option on cheaper models or base-spec equipment grades.
 Cruise control is sometimes supplemented by a speed limiter.

 What is adaptive cruise control (ACC)?

 Adaptive cruise control (or radar-guided cruise control) automatically adjusts the speed of your car in order to maintain a safe distance to the vehicle in front.
 The driver can pre-set their vehicle’s maximum speed and minimum distance to the car in front.

 Radar waves are beamed towards the vehicle in front, calculating the speed the car needs to maintain in order to sustain a predetermined gap.
 If the car in front brakes, the system will detect this, letting off the throttle and/or applying the brakes of your vehicle.